act-rules/act-rules.github.io/_rules/inline_link_in_paragraph_is_distinguishable_be4d0c.md

 #### Passed Example 2

-This is a link that is a descendant of a paragraph element and the underline is removed but an icon is added to denote it as a link.
+This is a link that is a descendant of a paragraph element.
+The underline is removed, but an icon is added to distinguish it as a link.

 ```html
 <html>